Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 visibility mask with the inputs below.
 Setting $$\mathbb{I}_\text{offset}$$ to the recommended offset will set it to match a configuration like that shown in Figure 2, using Equations 2 and 3.
 The geometry ID ($$\mathbb{G}_\text{ID}$$) of each geometry in the instance is displayed next to the geometry in the widget.
+Although each geometry is represented with a Stanford Bunny icon, they can each refer to unique mesh data.

 The hit groups accessed by the selected instance will also be highlighted in light blue in the shader binding table.
 Click a specific geometry in the scene to see the corresponding hit